ruiG/dotfiles/README.md

-# gitalias
+# .Dotfiles
-My collection of git Alias
+My collection of .dotfiles